dvillano2/pointconfig/README.md

 ```zsh
 pip install -r requirements.txt
 ```
 After cloining this repo, this works on my local.
 But from my last job, I know this is not enough to guarantee working everywhere.
-One small thing I'd like to learn at RC is a fullproof method for avoiding sentences like this in READMEs.
+One small thing I'd like to learn at RC is a reliable method for avoiding sentences like this in READMEs.